Parents (1988 film): Box office

+Critical response

+Metacritic, which uses a weighted average, assigned the a score of 66 out of 100, based on 5 critics, indicating "generally favorable" reviews.

 Roger Ebert of the Chicago Sun-Times rated it two out of four stars, writing that the film's tone never satisfyingly settles on satire, comedy, or horror.
 Variety wrote "There is not enough weight or complexity to the material to justify the serious approach, and while the potential for considerable black comedy exists, Balaban only scratches the surface.
 The laughs never come."
 Gene Siskel surprised Ebert on their TV show when he said that he actually enjoyed the film and found its weirdness and style entertaining.
-The New York Times wrote "The satire of the 50s is more bland than biting, dependent on authentically garish costumes and sets.
+Caryn James of The New York Times wrote: "The satire of the 50s is more bland than biting, dependent on authentically garish costumes and sets.
 And when the horror-film scenes begin to intrude on normal life (what is hanging from the cellar ceiling, anyway?)
 Mr. Balaban can't make the dark elements seem comic enough to mesh with the rest of this nightmarish joke."
+Michael Wilmington of the Los Angeles Times praised the lead performances of Quaid and Hurt, but criticized its screenplay, writing that it "makes sense only on its own symbolic level; strip away the symbols and the story becomes scatterbrained."

-Writing for The Washington Post, both Hal Hinson and Desson Thomson called it a flawed but impressive debut.
-Kim Newman of Empire called it an "unfairly neglected, perfectly creepy and disturbing suburban bizarro drama."
+Dorothy Keenan of The Buffalo News praised the film as "among the strangest, most peculiar but nevertheless amusing horror films to come along in some time."
+Writing for The Washington Post, both Hal Hinson and Desson Howe called it a flawed but impressive debut.
+Kim Newman of Empire gave the film a favorable assessment, deeming it an "unfairly neglected, perfectly creepy and disturbing suburban bizarro drama."